 Environmental protection Management Target Management Monitoring Reporting objective Action Responsibility Action Timing/frequency Responsibility maintained to reduce any unnecessary noise and vibration at the source.
 Proponent will be completed. associated with dredging and sediment disposal.
 Plant and equipment are to be operated in accordance with industry standards and have been serviced as per manufacturer specifications. b) Where there are complaints about noise review and implement additional actions to minimise noise output. b) As required (in the event of receiving notification that a public complaint has been received.
 The Contractor will prepare a Construction Environmental Management Plan (CEMP) that includes plume, odour and noise contingency procedures to be implemented in response to a community complaint to minimise social impacts associated with reduced public amenity.
 Contractor Review of the CEMP provided by the Contractor will be completed.
 Once-off prior to the commencement of dredging operations Review of the CEMP provided by the Contractor will be completed.
-Disturbance to Aboriginal h neritage Environmental protection objective #5 Aboriginal stakeholder dredge monitoring recommendations are Aboriginal representative's dredge monitoring recommendations are implemented in-line with stakeholder consultation as documented in the Communications Plan.
-Provide berth access for Aboriginal representative/s to undertake a smoking ceremony adjacent to the dredge vessel prior to commencing dredging works Proponent Whadjuk representative/s undertake a smoking ceremony prior to commencing dredging works Once off prior to the commencement of dredging operations in 2024 Whadjuk Aboriginal Corporation Proponent Reporting against the management target will be included in a DEMP compliance report prepared by the Environmental Consultant and provided to the Proponent within 3 months of implemented Facilitate dredge vessel access for a Whadjuk Ranger to undertake dredge works monitoring throughout the operation (during daylight hours) Proponent Contractor A Whadjuk / Noongar Ranger to monitor the dredge works during dredging operations Daily (during daylight hours) throughout the duration of dredging operations from 2024 to 2029.
+Disturbance to Aboriginal I heritage Environmental protection objective #5 Aboriginal stakeholder dredge monitoring recommendations are Aboriginal representative's dredge monitoring recommendations are implemented in-line with stakeholder consultation as documented in the Communications Plan.
+Provide berth access for Aboriginal representative/s to undertake a smoking ceremony adjacent to the dredge vessel prior to commencing dredging works Proponent Whadjuk representative/s undertake a smoking ceremony prior to commencing dredging works Once off prior to the commencement of dredging operations in 2024 Whadjuk Aboriginal Corporation Proponent • Reporting against the management target will be included in a DEMP compliance report prepared by the Environmental Consultant and provided to the Proponent within 3 months of implemented Facilitate dredge vessel access for a Whadjuk Ranger to undertake dredge works monitoring throughout the operation (during daylight hours) Proponent Contractor A Whadjuk / Noongar Ranger to monitor the dredge works during dredging operations Daily (during daylight hours) throughout the duration of dredging operations from 2024 to 2029.
 Whadjuk Aboriginal Corporation Proponent Project completion.
-Facilitate scientific vessel access for a Whadjuk Ranger to undertake dredge plume monitoring during in-water monitoring Proponent Environmental Consultant A Whadjuk / Noongar Ranger to monitor the dredge plume during in- water monitoring On five occasions during the in-water monitoring undertaken in 2024 prior to, during and after the dredging operations Whadjuk Aboriginal Corporation Proponent Marine Fauna Introduced Marine Species (IMS) Environmental protection objective #6: No introduction of IMS to the Project site from the No reported observations of IMS on the dredge and any associated support vessels at the Project site The dredge and any associated support vessels will be cleaned and/or visually inspected for IMS prior to mobilising to the Project site from any location Contractor Review of the inspection logs provided by the Contractor will be completed Once-off prior to the dredge and any associated support vessels mobilising to site Proponent Review records will be maintained by the Proponent and submitted to the Environmental Consultant.
-Reporting against the arrival of the dredge and any associated support vessels The dredge and any associated support vessels will be required to obtain a low risk rating from the Department of Primary Industries and Regional Development (DPIRD) risk assessment Tool (https://vesselcheck.fish.wa.gov.au/) prior to mobilising to site from an interstate or Contractor Review of the DPIRD risk assessment tool reports provided by the Contractor will be completed Once-off prior to the dredge and any associated support vessels mobilising to site Proponent management target will be included in a DEMP compliance report prepared by the Environmental Consultant and provided to the Proponent within 3 months of Project completion. • In the event of a sighting of No new IMS identified at the Project site attributed to the project international location Continue to implement the State-Wide Array Surveillance Program (SWASP) in cooperation with the Department of Primary Industries and Regional Development (DPIRD) Proponent Review SWASP results during and following the completion of the dredging operation.
-Throughout the five-year maintenance dredging project and a year following the completion of the operation.
-Proponent suspected IMS, the suspected IMS will be isolated and reported to DPIRD's FishWatch (24-hour reporting number: 1800 815 507) immediately (within 24- hours of receiving notification of the sighting)
+Facilitate scientific vessel access for a Whadjuk Ranger to undertake dredge plume monitoring during in-water monitoring Proponent Environmental Consultant A Whadjuk / Noongar Ranger to monitor the dredge plume during in- water monitoring On five occasions during the in-water monitoring undertaken in 2024 prior to, during and after the dredging operations.
+Whadjuk Aboriginal Corporation Proponent On three to four occasions during the in- water monitoring undertaken in 2025 prior to, during (2 nd and 5 th day) and after the dredging (if plumes are 'evident' on the 5 th operational day).
+Marine Fauna ntroduced Marine Species (IMS) Environmental protection objective #6: No introduction of IMS to the Project site from the No reported observations of IMS on the dredge and any associated support vessels at the Project site The dredge and any associated support vessels will be cleaned and/or visually inspected for IMS prior to mobilising to the Project site from any location Contractor Review of the inspection logs provided by the Contractor will be completed Once-off prior to the dredge and any associated support vessels mobilising to site Proponent • Review records will be maintained by the Proponent and submitted to the Environmental Consultant. arrival of the dredge and any associated support vessels The dredge and any associated support vessels will be required to obtain a low risk rating from the Department of Primary Contractor Review of the DPIRD risk assessment tool reports provided by the Once-off prior to the dredge and any Proponent • Reporting against the management target will be included in a DEMP compliance report prepared by the Environmental